joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 were prone to awaiting in areas they used to just pass around `Async<T>`s, leading to an accumulation of paused stack frames that really didn't need to be there.
 We had good solutions to most patterns, but up to the end of the project we struggled with this, especially in the networking stack that was chasing 10GB NIC saturation at wire speed.
 We'll discuss some of the techniques we employed below.

-But at the end of it all, this change was well worth it, both in the simplicity and usability of the model, and also in some of the optimization doors it opened up for us.
+But at the end of this journey, this change was well worth it, both in the simplicity and usability of the model, and also in some of the optimization doors it opened up for us.

 ## The Execution Model